WSU-kduncan/cs2900-Dgrinstead/Projects/Project2/README.md

 * it is dangerous to keep logs on the Docker host because they can build up over time and eat into your dkis space.

 * this is why you should use a central location for your Docker logs and enable log rotation for your containers

+# Stopping a container
+1. Pause

+* You have to use the docker pause command.
+* $ docker pause <container name>

+2. To restart the container you have to use this command in this format

+* $ docker restart [OPTIONS] CONTAINER [CONTAINER...]

+3. To resume a container you have to use this command

+* docker start 'docker ps -q -l' # restart it in the background

+4. In order to stop a container you have to use this command

+* $ docker stop <container name>

+5. To kill a container you have to use this command

+* $ docker kill [OPTIONS] CONTAINER [CONTAINER...]